ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 export class AppModule {}
 ```

 This is a great improvement because it removes the requirement for you to provide the `path` of a state in multiple places in your application (with the risk of getting out of sync if there are any changes to the `path`).
-Now you just need to pass the reference to the state class and the plugin will automatically translate it to the `path`.
+Now you just need to pass the reference to the state class (or the state token) and the plugin will automatically translate it to the `path`.

 ### Form Plugin